randy3k/SendCode/README.md

 ---
 ## SendCode v0.3.x

-SendCode no longer defines the keybinds for change working directory.
+SendCode no longer defines keybinds for changing working directory.
 User should define their [own keybinds](#custom-keybinds) in the user settings.